 Was Fatigue a Root Cause of BP Texas City Explosion?

-From the CSB Press Release about the root cause analysis of the BP Texas City Refinery explosion, I found the following comment:
+From the CSB Press Release about the root cause analysis of the BP Texas City Refinery explosion, I found the following info:

-I remember the feeling.
-In my own experience at day 46 on 12-hour shifts we had an electrician almost get electrocuted (a near-miss).
-We didn’t conclude that fatigue was a factor (This incident occurred way before I invented TapRooT®).
+My experience was 46 days on 12-hour shifts.
+We almost had an electrician get electrocuted.
+(Was it a near-miss or should have we called it a precursor incident?)
+We didn’t conclude that fatigue was a factor.
+(This incident occurred way before I invented TapRooT® Root Cause Analysis.)
 But now I know that it was related to fatigue.

-When I hear that operators were on day 29 of 12-hour shifts … the “bad decisions” made based on faulty indicators just before the BP Texas City explosion start making much better sense.
-And firing the operators and supervisor after the accident make much less sense.
+When I hear that operators were on day 29 of 12-hour shifts … the “bad decisions” made based on faulty indicators just before the BP Texas City explosion start to make more sense.
+And firing the operators and supervisor after the accident makes little sense.

-If you are interested in a way to judge if fatigue is a cause of an incident, you should attend the TapRooT® Summit to hear Bill Sirois talk about the FACT technique for assessing fatigue during an accident investigation.
-For a complete Summit schedule see:
+If you are interested in a way to judge if fatigue is a cause of an incident, you should see the questions about fatigue in the TapRooT® Root Cause Analysis Dictionary.